-20. Lubricants Used by Major Recycling Facility
+23. Lubricants, Materials and Electricity Used by Major Recycling Facility Citation: G.S.
+105-164.13(10a)

-Citation: G.S.
-105-164.13(10a)a

-Description: Sales to major recycling facility of lubricants and other additives for motor vehicles or machinery.
+Description: Sales to major recycling facility of (a) lubricants and other additives for motor vehicles or machinery; (b) materials and supplies used or consumed in the facility; (c) electricity used at the facility.